- Start: February 7, 2023 2:00 pm

 - Outline the recordkeeping requirements and best practices for Federal grants;

-- List the general cost principles under the Uniform Guidance;
+- List the general rules for charging cost to grants under the Uniform Guidance;

 Each webinar in this series is recommended for 2 hours of Continuing Professional Education (CPE) credit in the field of specialized knowledge.
 Credit is available only for the live events; credit is not available for recorded webinars.
+Attendees will need to actively participate by answering at least 8 of 10 questions during the webinar to receive credit.
 The experience level for all webinars in the series is overview.
 There are no prerequisites for attendance, and no advance preparation is required.

 R. Brian Tipton is a practicing attorney with more than two decades of experience working with nonprofits, governmental units, and other grant-funded organizations across the United States.
-Currently, Brian is Managing Director with Kirk Private Client Law, LLC, in Atlanta, where he heads the firm’s tax-exempt and grant-funded solutions practice.
+Currently, Brian is Managing Director with Tipton KPCL in Atlanta, where he heads the firm’s tax-exempt and grant-funded solutions practice.
 He is a summa cum laude graduate of the Louisiana State University and the Cumberland School of Law of Samford University.
 Brian regularly represents grant-funded entities of all types in the areas of regulatory compliance, audits, funding source disputes, administrative appeals, and litigation.
 Brian also consults with organizations on governance, human resources, programmatic, and corporate matters, and develops and presents training programs for nonprofits and grant-funded organizations.